rubysoho07/my-ubuntu-configuration/README.md

 - [x] Environment for developing software with Java
 - [x] Environment for developing software with Python (With pyenv, pip)
 - [x] Environment for developing software with Node.js (With nvm)
-- [ ] Environment for developing software with Go
+- [x] Environment for developing software with Go
-- [x] Database: PostgresSQL, MongoDB, Redis
+- [x] Database: MongoDB, Redis
 - [x] Downloading and installing editors (e.g. vim, Visual Studio Code)

-After executing this script, I have to install IntelliJ & PyCharm from JetBrains manually.
-(Because I have a professional license of PyCharm and I'll probably buy all products pack in next year.)
+Tools I use, but not included in this script:
+- PyCharm
+- IntelliJ Idea